-All institutions housing female offenders must meet basic standards for offering genderresponsive programs and for ensuring staff responsible for providing the programs have the knowledge and skills to deliver these services.
+All institutions housing female offenders must meet basic standards for offering programming that is responsive to the needs of females and for ensuring staff responsible for providing the programs have the knowledge and skills to deliver these services.
 Programs are divided into three categories: National Programs, Model Programs, and local activities or leisure-time programs.